 - Using drugs to avoid or relieve withdrawal symptoms (nausea, restlessness, insomnia, depression, sweating, shaking, anxiety)

 - Loss of control over drug use (using more than intended, unable to stop)

-- Life revolves around drug use (always thinking of it, figuring how to get more, or recovering)
+- Life revolves around drug use (always thinking of using, figuring how to get more, or recovering from use)

 - Continuing to use regardless of negative consequences (blackouts, infections, mood swings, depression, paranoia)

 Why Is Substance Abuse A Trend In El Paso?